-Insert the CD supplied into the PC's CD drive and the application will install automatically.
-If the installation does not start, with the supplied installation CD still in the PC drive, locate the icon's in Figure 1 and double left click either.
+Insert the supplied SD card into the PC and the application will install automatically.
+If the installation does not start, with the supplied installation SD still in the PC, locate the icon's in Figure 1 and double left click either.
+Installation from the SD card is straightforward from there.